WasixXD/Chester/README.md

 - [ x ] User can push the commit to the server
 - [ x ] User can pull individually commits

-# How it works? 💼
-See dedicated `README` in each folder

 # How to install 🚀
 - Install the dedicated server